For compassionate and thoughtful interventions against the horrors of suffering in the near and distant future

 On the seriousness of suffering by Brian Tomasik (one of the most influential activist/writers in the broader community)

-On the relevance of sentience and antispecisiem see Effective Altruism Foundation
+On the relevance of sentience and antispecisiem see Animal Ethics

 The Ethics of Wild Animal Suffering by Ole Martin Moen